How to wash and dry jeans

 Simply spot treat stains and let your jeans air out for at least 24 hours between wearings.
 That being said, always refer back to your jean manufacturer’s care instructions before determining how frequently you should wash your jeans.

 How to wash black jeans and prevent fading

 The guidelines for caring for black jeans are similar to those for most dark denim—use a gentle cycle with cold water, wash separately or with black clothes, turn the jeans inside out and use a detergent formulated for dark clothes.

 How to wash white jeans

-While it seems counterintuitive, you should actually avoid using bleach – it can cause yellowing or even damage the fabric.
-Fabric softener should also be avoided, since it can cling to the fabric and cause a dulling effect.
-As with other jeans, let them air dry or put them in a low/no heat dryer cycle.
+You should avoid using bleach when washing your jeans as it can cause yellowing or damage to the fabric.
+Fabric softener should also be avoided since it can cling to the fabric and cause a dulling effect.
+As with other jeans, let them air dry or put them in a low or no heat dryer cycle.

-How to wash new jeans without shrinking or fading
+How to wash raw denim without shrinking or fading

-If your jeans are not labeled as pre-shrunk or faded, then you may have purchased “raw denim” – that is, denim that hasn’t been shrunken or had its dye set during manufacturing.
+If your jeans are not labeled as pre-shrunk or faded, then you may have purchased “raw denim” —denim that hasn’t been shrunken or had its dye set during manufacturing.
 This allows you to wear your jeans so they mold to your body and develop their own unique fading patterns over time.